 What is predictive maintenance?
-This maintenance approach is quickly growing in usage as understanding of its potential benefits continues to expand.
-Predictive maintenance uses sensors and real-time communication to monitor the performance of industrial equipment and generate the data analytics that can be used to make key decisions about maintenance — well before potential maintenance issues lead to unexpected equipment shutdown, product quality degradation and other negative consequences.
+This maintenance approach is quickly growing in usage as the understanding of its potential benefits continues to expand.
+Predictive maintenance uses various means of data acquisition and measurements to assess the health of an asset.
+Asset dedicated sensors are one example.
+This data can then be analyzed in order to monitor the performance of industrial equipment and generate the actions needed to drive key decisions about planned maintenance — well before potential maintenance issues lead to unplanned reactive maintenance, equipment shutdown, product quality degradation and other negative consequences.

-With this understanding of predictive maintenance, we can now look at the general benefits: more targeted and efficient maintenance, increased operating uptime, long-term productivity and cost savings, and more.
+With this understanding of predictive maintenance, we can now look at the general benefits: increased planned and efficient maintenance, increased operating uptime, long-term productivity, parts cost savings, labor cost savings, and more.
 Below, we will explore each of these benefits, as well as the tactics that enable predictive maintenance.

-We have established the “What is predictive maintenance” defined as the use of industrial sensors to monitor equipment, collect data, and enable analysis and decision-making.
-In this section, we will take a more in-depth look at exactly what processes and monitoring methods are involved in predictive maintenance:
+We will now take a more in-depth look at exactly what processes and monitoring methods are involved in predictive maintenance:

 - Thermography testing: Operating temperature can be a reliable predictor of an impending maintenance issue.
 If equipment begins to consistently run hotter than it usually does, it may indicate that increased friction is occurring, cooling systems are not working as intended, or some other issue.
 Thermography testing occurs at key points of a piece of equipment and can monitor and detect fluctuations in temperature — however minor — that are expected to lead to a maintenance issue.
 The issue can then be investigated and repaired well before it leads to a breakdown.